PresidentNick/gyhw-readme/README.md

 * Use foreign key to associate posts and replies with users
 * Make messages clickable
 * Save 'starred' posts for users and display them as filter
+* The ability to 'report' a user, Event, Chapter, or message
+* Implement the need for three users to create a Chapter
+* Add optional images to Events and Chapters
+* "Join" button sends message to Chapter/Event admins for approval for Chapters and Events

 ###Profile
 * Need to implement